 Book Arts Workshop

-Details: This workshop will take place on February 15th and 16th from 10am-4pm both days.
+Details: PaperWorkers is adding another session of Chris Davenport's February workshop to our April calendar!
+This workshop will take place on April 4th and 5th from 10am-4pm both days.
 Students will use environmentally-friendly cyanotype printing processes to create books from digital negatives.
 Shooting and editing images, book layout, making digital negatives, alternative photo printing and darkroom techniques, and simple bindings will be covered.
 The class may even hit the streets for a few shots!
 Registration is $125 not including materials.

 About Pocket Knife Press (Christopher Davenport): I tell stories of ecology, place, and people through photographs, film, handmade paper, and the artist book.
 As a teaching artist, I lead courses in: Documentary and Conservation Photography, Image and Identity, The Art of Protest, Film and the Environment, Art & Ecology, and Environmental Research & Advocacy at The University of Alabama and Book Arts, Conceptual Arts, Fundamental Drawing, 2D design, and 4D Design (time-based contemporary art) at The University of Alabama in Birmingham.